aiyyappann/EchoVision/README.md

 # EchoVision 🎤📚

-**Transforming IEEE-format Research Papers into Concise, Portable Audio Summaries**
+**Enhancing Accessibility for the Visually Impaired through Audio and Braille Summaries**

 ---

 ## 📖 Overview

-The **EchoVision** project enhances the accessibility of IEEE-format research papers by converting dense technical content into concise, portable audio summaries.
+The **EchoVision** project helps visually impaired individuals by converting text-based documents into concise, portable audio summaries.
+It also provides Braille PDFs of these summaries, which can be printed using Braille printers.
 This system uses a three-stage pipeline:
 1. **Text Extraction** with **pdfplumber**
 2. **Summarization** with **AWS Bedrock's LLaMA model**
-3. **Audio Conversion** using **Amazon Polly**
+3. **Audio Conversion** using **Amazon Polly** (with Braille PDF generation)

-The downloadable audio outputs provide a flexible and engaging way to consume academic content on the go.
-By integrating advanced technologies, this solution bridges the gap in academic dissemination.
+The downloadable audio and Braille outputs provide a flexible and engaging way to consume content on the go, enhancing accessibility and independence.

 ---

 ## ⚙️ Methodology

 ### 1️⃣ **Input and Parsing**
-The system accepts IEEE-format PDF papers, extracting text from both columns using **pdfplumber**.
+The system accepts PDF documents, extracting text efficiently using **pdfplumber**.

-- **Input Format Handling**: Supports PDF files, typical in academic dissemination.
+- **Input Format Handling**: Supports various text-based PDF files.
-- **Text Extraction**: Uses pdfplumber to handle complex layouts with two columns, ensuring accurate content capture.
+- **Text Extraction**: Uses pdfplumber to accurately capture document content.
 - **Preprocessing**: Text cleaning, normalization, and segmentation for effective summarization.

 ### 2️⃣ **Summarization**
-The preprocessed text is fed into **AWS Bedrock’s LLaMA model** to generate clear and concise summaries of the research paper.
+The preprocessed text is fed into **AWS Bedrock’s LLaMA model** to generate clear and concise summaries.

-- **Model Selection**: AWS LLaMA model optimized for academic summarization.
+- **Model Selection**: AWS LLaMA model optimized for text summarization.
 - **Summarization Process**: The text is formatted to generate a precise summary, retaining key insights.

-### 3️⃣ **Audio Conversion**
+### 3️⃣ **Audio Conversion and Braille PDF Generation**
-**Amazon Polly** is used to convert the summarized text into natural-sounding speech.
+**Amazon Polly** is used to convert the summarized text into natural-sounding speech, while Braille PDFs of the summaries are also generated for printing with Braille printers.

 - **Audio Generation**: High-quality MP3 audio compatible across devices.
 - **Audio Enhancement**: Volume normalization and trimming for improved listening experience.
-- **Downloadable Audio**: Users can download the MP3 audio for offline access.
+- **Downloadable Outputs**: Users can download both the MP3 audio and Braille PDFs for offline access.

 ---